happycodelucky/SwiftSSDP/README.md

 Below is a simple class to start and stop Sonos device discovery.
 It uses a `10` second timeout, which will automatically close the discovery session `session` if not closed explictly.

-[SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) utilized [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) which is unreliable and even less reliable over WiFi.
+[SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) makes use of [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol), which is an unreliable transport, and even less reliable over WiFi.
 SwiftSSDP automatically repeats [MSEARCH](http://www.upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.0-20080424.pdf) broadcasts to ensure discovery of all devices.
-SwiftSSDP gradually backs off the interval MSEARCH broadcasts are sent from 1/second to 1/minute.
+SwiftSSDP gradually backs off the interval between MSEARCH broadcasts are sent from 1/second to 1/minute.
 Discovery should be short lived as not to flood the network with broadcasts.
 Without a timeout the session should be closed explictly.

+## Timed Sessions

 ```swift
 public class DeviceDiscovery {